-One of the best exercises to target the latissimus dorsi muscle group is the lap pull down.
+One of the best exercises to target the latissimus dorsi muscle group is the lat pull down.
 You can use a bar attachment with various grip options, or 2 single handles attached to the cable machine.

-An time tested classic, and for good reason.
+A time tested classic, and for good reason.
 Barbell deadlifts are one of the best exercises to target the lower back muscles, while also working the hamstrings, glutes, and grip muscles.
-It's a very function exercise since it replicated the movement of picking something off the ground, a task you want to be able to do effectively as you age.
+It's a very function exercise since it replicates the movement of picking something off the ground, a task you want to be able to do effectively as you age.
 Go light with this exercise until you have perfected your form.

 Pull-ups are the best bodyweight exercise to target the upper back.
 They are incredibly effective and don't require any equipment.
 If still need to develop the strength to do pull-ups, then start with negative pull-ups where you jump up into the top position, and lower your self down slowly so you are only performing the eccentric phase of the exercise.